Royal Navy during the First World War

 The Royal Navy during the First World War entered the conflict as the world's most powerful fleet, maintaining British naval supremacy since the victory at Trafalgar in 1805.
 However, the war brought unprecedented challenges and setbacks for the Royal Navy.
-At the pivotal Battle of Jutland in 1916, the Navy suffered its first major fleet defeat since Trafalgar, shaking confidence in its unassailable dominance.
+At the pivotal Battle of Jutland in 1916, the Navy suffered heavy casualties, shaking confidence in its unassailable dominance.
 The Royal Navy also faced serious difficulties countering the German U-boat threat, leading to heavy shipping losses and a critical failure to provide adequate convoys and escorts in the war’s early years.
 Strategic ambitions were further frustrated by the unsuccessful Dardanelles Campaign of 1915, an attempt to force open a sea route to Russia which ended in failure and heavy losses.
 Meanwhile, the conflict saw the advent of the airplane in naval warfare, introducing new reconnaissance and combat roles that began to reshape naval strategy and operations.

 Background

 At the beginning of the twentieth century, the Royal Navy was at the height of its power.
 The French Navy had not been a threat for years, Russia had suffered a crushing defeat against the Japanese at Tsushima in 1905, and the United States Navy was insignificant.
 However, German shipbuilding plans were seen as a challenge to British supremacy and led to a naval arms race.
 As relations with Germany deteriorated, Britain joined the Entente Cordiale.
 In the meantime, Admiral John 'Jackie' Fisher carried out a series of radical reforms designed to transform the Royal Navy into a state-of-the-art naval force.
 These included the introduction of submarines, steam-powered turbines, a switch from coal to oil, improved torpedoes and a revised training system.
 In addition, pay was increased and corporal punishment was reduced to a minimum.